KunkelAlexander/kunkelalexander.github.io/about.md

 	<h2>Tools & Games</h2>
 	<ul>
 	<li>11/2025 – <a href="https://tandesearch.streamlit.app/">
-		T&E Publication Search & Chat</a> - A RAG-powered search and chat bot that lets you explore T&E's publications.</li>
+		T&E Publication Search & Chat - A RAG-powered search and chat bot that lets you explore T&E's publications.</a></li>
 	<li>05/2025 – <a href="https://kunkelalexander.github.io/neon-sand/">
-		Neon sand</a> - Mindblowing sand experience.
-You will never want to try another sand simulation again.</li>
+		Neon Sand - Mindblowing sand experience.
+You will never want to try another sand simulation again.</a></li>
 	<li>01/2025 – <a href="https://kunkelalexander.github.io/flying-turtles/">
-		Flying turtles</a> - A 2D local multiplayer game created in Godot inspired by a bonus game in Rayman Legends</li>
+		Flying Turtles - A 2D local multiplayer game created in Godot inspired by a bonus game in Rayman Revolution.</a></li>
 	</ul>
 </div>